300 - Policies

 300.2 - Post-Residency Policy

 During Winter Advising, the research advisor notifies the student and the Thesis Coordinator in writing at the earliest possible date regarding students who may be at risk for not completing the thesis project within the established timelines.
-Notification includes the 3 evaluation reports as well as interim hard copy and/or email notification regarding writing, timeline, quality of work, communication and other issues as identified by the research advisor.
-Students will be responsible for reading their Smith email on a regular basis particularly during the month of May.
+Notification can occur via the four evaluations, as well as letters and/or email notifications from the RA to the Thesis Coordinator, who will communicate with the student regarding writing, timeline, quality of work, communication and other issues as identified by the research advisor.
+Students will be responsible for reading their Smith email on a regular basis, particularly during the month of May.

-- Advisors have the responsibility to recommend whether or not a student who has not met the May deadline will enter post-residency status.
+Advisors have the responsibility to recommend whether or not a student who has not met the May deadline will enter post-residency status on this basis of not being able to finish the thesis on time.
 No summer advising will be offered to post-residency students.

-A student who does not submit a completed, acceptable thesis including all sign-offs by the research advisor by the specified deadline is automatically assigned to post-residency status.
+A student who does not submit a completed thesis approved by the research advisor by the specified deadline is automatically assigned to post-residency status.
 Fees for post-residency advising are automatically billed each semester.
-A post-residency student may complete the thesis during any period in which they have assigned advising (from early September through the 1st Friday in December, early January through the 2nd Friday in May).
-One may complete the thesis as soon as possible during these periods.
+Post-residency students may complete the thesis during any period in which they have assigned advising (from early September through the 1st Friday in December, early January through the 2nd Friday in May).
+Students may complete the thesis as soon as possible during these periods.

 Completing the research project on a post-residency basis includes meeting the dissemination requirement.
-The dissemination requirement must be completed and the signed dissemination form is included with the submission of the completed and approved manuscript.
+The dissemination requirement must be completed, and the signed dissemination form included with the submission of the completed and approved manuscript.
 Post-residency students who are not on campus most often select a second reader from among the School's faculty.
-Other plans for meeting the dissemination requirement must conform to the options detailed in these Guidelines and meet with the prior approval of the Research Sequence Chair.

-In order to qualify for the Master of Social Work degree, the research project must be completed, signed off by the research advisor and all materials submitted to Laurie Wyman by the third May of the post residency period, not later than the close of Term V including the signed dissemination form.
-If the thesis is not completed by the third May following completion of Term V, the student will be given a grade of F for the Thesis project.
+In order to qualify for the Master of Social Work degree, the research project must be signed off by the research advisor and all materials, including the manuscript and assigned dissemination form submitted to Laurie Wyman by the second Friday of the third May of the post residency period.
+If the thesis is not completed within three years, the student will be given a grade of F for the Thesis project.

-Fees for each term of post-residency advising will be charged.
+Fees will be charged for each term of post-residency advising.
 Any outstanding balances including library fees/fines also need to be paid at this time.
 Post-residency students must pay for post-residency advising by mid-August for Winter Term 1 and mid-November for Winter Term 2.
 Click on the Student Financial Services (SFS) link for details.
-Time lost due to leaves of absence does not normally extend the three year period for completion of the thesis requirement.
+Time lost due to leaves of absence does not typically extend the three year period for completion of the thesis requirement.

-Post-residency advising visits take place by telephone, web cam, email and correspondence, although the student may elect to travel to meet with the advisor.
-At the start of their work together post-residency students should send to their advisor the most complete draft of the project and a brief statement of their goals and timelines for the remaining work.
-Post-residency advisors will complete a brief narrative summary of progress made by the student each term, which is submitted to the Thesis Coordinator.
+Just like regular advising, post-residency advising visits take place by telephone, web cam, and email.
+However, the student may elect to travel to meet with the advisor.
+At the start of their work together post-residency students should send to their advisor the most complete draft of the project to date and a brief statement of their goals and timelines for the remaining work.
 No summer research advising is offered for post residency students.

-Post-residency students are eligible to participate in the other aspects of the graduation ceremony and related activities.
+Post-residency students are eligible to participate in the graduation ceremony and related activities.
 The Associate Dean will write a letter stating that the post-residency student fulfilled all requirements for the M.S.W. degree except for the thesis.
 This letter does help students obtain entry level social work positions.

 Once the thesis is submitted and dissemination is completed and signed off, the following occurs:

-- The Chair of the Research Sequence presents the student’s name at the December or August faculty meeting.
-The faculty votes whether to approve that student as a degree candidate.
+The Chair of the Research Sequence presents the student’s name for a faculty vote at the December or August faculty meeting.

-- The student’s name then goes before the Smith Board of Trustees where a vote is taken as to whether the student is a degree candidate.
+The student’s name is then brought before the Smith Board of Trustees, where a vote is taken as to whether the student is a degree candidate.

 300.3 – Authorship Policy